caraya/personal-blog/content/blog/ar-in-the-wild.md

 [Ingress](https://ingress.fandom.com/wiki/Ingress) and [Pokemon Go](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Go) presented a different interface to augmented reality.
 They seeded locations around the world with content for the game and let players (either individually or in groups) face the game-generated content either in 2-D or in AR on top of the actual environment the player is in.

-Some of these AR hybrid games include:
+Some of these AR hybrid games include (not all these games are live anymore):

 * Ingress Prime
 * Harry Potter: Wizards Unite